-Twenty-five years ago, as I was getting my masters in mathematics and wondering what to research further, I was surprised to find an unsolved puzzle about infinity at the heart of modern mathematics.
+Twenty-five years ago, as I was getting my masters in mathematics, I was surprised to find an unsolved puzzle about infinity at the heart of modern mathematics.
 Some of my first thoughts were published in philosophy journals, so I went on to do a masters in philosophy.
-I got it with distinction, and by thinking laterally as well as logically, I eventually found the solution that academics would not find in a hundred years.
-I decided to write my discovery up for a general reader with no background in philosophy, logic or mathematics, and five years later I had it down to 25,000 words.
+I got it with distinction, and by thinking laterally as well as logically I found the solution and decided to write it up as a book for a general reader with no background in philosophy, logic or mathematics.
+Five years later, it is down to 25,000 words.

 Sunday, November 13, 2022